Annual Legislative Report

-Targeting Facebook Stock Option Tax Loophole.
-Exposed how Facebook, after going public, could claim $16 billion in tax deductions for the stock options it gave to its executives – an amount exponentially higher than the stock option expenses actually shown on its books – and thereby avoid paying U.S. taxes for up to 20 years, even while reporting profits to investors.
-Continued to champion S. 1375 to close this corporate tax loophole by requiring the stock option tax deduction to equal – not exceed – the stock option book expense.
-By providing overly generous stock option tax deductions to corporations, federal tax policy is encouraging corporations to provide excessive stock option pay, fueling the pay gap between executives and workers, and enabling corporations to avoid paying billions in taxes.
+Targeting Twitter Stock Option Tax Loophole.
+Exposed how Twitter, after going public, could take a $154 million tax deduction for a stock option compensation expense, which its own books show cost Twitter only $7 million.
+Also showed how Twitter could use that deduction to avoid paying U.S. taxes for up to 20 years, even while reporting profits to investors.
+Continued to champion provisions in S. 268, the CUT Loopholes Act, to close this corporate tax loophole by requiring the stock option tax deduction to equal – not exceed – the stock option book expense.
+By providing overly generous corporate stock option tax deductions, federal tax policy is encouraging corporations to provide excessive stock option pay, fueling the pay gap between executives and workers, and enabling corporations to avoid paying billions in taxes.

 Streamlining Tax Liens.
-Continued to sponsor S. 1390 to modernize the federal tax lien system by moving it from paper-based filings to electronic filings on a national tax lien registry accessible to the public at no charge through the Internet.
-An electronic registry would save taxpayers an estimated $150 million over ten years according to the IRS, and free up a division for other tax work.
+Continued to champion provisions in S. 268, the CUT Loopholes Act, to modernize the federal tax lien system by moving it from paper-based filings to electronic filings on a national tax lien registry accessible to the public at no charge through the Internet.
+An electronic registry would save taxpayers an estimated $150 million over ten years according to the IRS and free up a division for other tax work.
 Tax liens are a principal means used by the IRS to collect funds from tax delinquents.
 Current law requires tax liens to be filed on paper in more than 4,000 local offices, each with its own formatting requirements.
 A tax lien registry would standardize the filing process, reduce staffing needs, allow the public to search the registry online at no cost, and enable the IRS to eliminate tax liens more quickly once they are paid.

 THE GREAT LAKES